nausheenhusain/reference-files/README.md

 # reference-files
-.html, .scss and .js code chunks as a reference
+This contains common code chunks for .html, .scss and .js files to use as a reference.